iambhagat92/calcuforme/DEPLOYMENT_GUIDE.md

 2. Click "Settings" → "Pages" (in the sidebar)
 3. Under "Source", select "main" branch
 4. Click "Save"
-5. Your site will be published at: `https://YOUR_USERNAME.github.io/calcuforme/`
+5. Your site will be published at: `https://YOUR_USERNAME.github.io/Calculate For Me/`

 ### Step 5: Update Links (Important!)

-If your site is in a subdirectory (like `/calcuforme/`), update all links in your HTML files:
+If your site is in a subdirectory (like `/Calculate For Me/`), update all links in your HTML files:

 - Change `href="../css/style.css"` to `href="./css/style.css"`
 - Change `href="../index.html"` to `href="./index.html"`
-- Or use absolute URLs: `href="/calcuforme/css/style.css"`
+- Or use absolute URLs: `href="/Calculate For Me/css/style.css"`

 **Note**: You may want to keep the current relative paths and deploy to a custom domain instead.